 Helvetia in Randolph County, West Virginia — The American South (Appalachia)

-Erected by West Virginia Department of Culture and History.
-(Marker Number RH 1.)
+Erected 1980 by West Virginia Department of Culture and History.

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the West Virginia Archives and History series list.
 A significant historical year for this entry is 1869.

 Location.
-38° 42.376′ N, 80° 12.049′ W. Marker is in Helvetia, West Virginia, in Randolph County.
-Marker is at the intersection of Czar Road (Helvetia-Adolph Road) (County Route 46) and Helvetia-Pickens Road (County Route 45), on the left when traveling west on Czar Road (Helvetia-Adolph Road).
+38° 42.289′ N, 80° 11.914′ W. Marker is in Helvetia, West Virginia, in Randolph County.
+Marker is on Mill Creek Road (Helvetia-Adolph Road) (County Route 46) east of Helvetia-Pickens Road (County Route 45), on the left when traveling west.
+It is at the community hall.
 Touch for map.
 Marker is in this post office area: Helvetia WV 26224, United States of America.
 Touch for directions.

 Regarding Helvetia.
 The Helvetia Village Historic District was listed on the National Register of Historic Places in 1978.